smitesh-sutaria/edge-desktop-virtualization/idv-services/README.md

   ## Step 2: Enable and start `idv-init` service

-    The `idv-init` service initializes the environment by enumerating SR-IOV virtual functions, starting the X server and setting up permissions required to run the scripts to launch VMs.
+    The `idv-init` service initializes the environment by enumerating SR-IOV virtual functions, starting the X server.
 This is a prerequisite for launching the virtual machines.

   - Run the following command to enable `idv-init` service